microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## Emmet suggestions in other file types

 In Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types.
-No configuration or setting update needed.
+No configuration or settings update is needed.

-If you are working on any of the default Emmet-enabled file types (`html`, `haml`, `jade`, `slim`, `jsx`, `xml`, `xsl`, `css`, `scss`, `sass`, `less` and `stylus`), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.
+If you are working on any of the default Emmet-enabled file types (`html`, `haml`, `jade`, `slim`, `jsx`, `xml`, `xsl`, `css`, `scss`, `sass`, `less` and `stylus`), you will see Emmet abbreviations in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

 To get Emmet suggestions in a file type that is not enabled for Emmet by default, use the [setting](/docs/getstarted/settings.md) `emmet.includeLanguages`.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

-> Note: You might have used `emmet.syntaxProfiles` previously to map new file types.
-Please use the new setting `emmet.includeLanguages` from VS Code 1.15 onwards instead.
-The `emmet.syntaxProfiles` should be used solely for customizing the final output.
+> Note: If you used used `emmet.syntaxProfiles` to map new file types, you should use the new setting `emmet.includeLanguages` instead. `emmet.syntaxProfiles` should only be used for customizing the final output.

 ## Using custom Emmet snippets